 The Lindquist Group has helped candidates find excellent jobs in the domestic field for more than 100 years.
 Many of the candidates we place return to us for another position once they complete an assignment.
 Additionally, many of our candidates refer new candidates for us to review and also recommend us to employers seeking additional staff.

-To uphold this tradition of excellence, The Lindquist Group requires each candidate to meet the following five minimum requirements.
+To uphold our tradition of excellence, The Lindquist Group requires each candidate to meet the following five minimum requirements.